dhorbunov-playq/tc_unity_script/README.md

 ### Step 3: Steps Exequting ###

 Unity will be ran and call `TCUnityBuild.Build`.
-It will parse all steps from `-buildStepsData` parametr, make setups, run steps in order, and write logs to selected log file.
+It will parse all steps to `-buildStepsData` parameters, make setups, run steps in order, and write logs to selected log file.

 `Unified Build Code` should generate `TC` steps according with `-buildStepsData` parametrs.
-If build `-buildStepsData` has 3 steps: `Run Unit Tests`, `Run UI Tests`, and `Make Android Build`, `TC` should has this 3 stepts too in this order for correct build proccess displaying.
+If build `-buildStepsData` has 3 steps: `Run Unit Tests`, `Run UI Tests`, and `Make Android Build`, `TC` should has this 3 steps too in this order for correct build process displaying.

-Every step on `TC Step Script` should listen and `echo` all logs from log file (for example with `tail` utility) to "tell" `TC` about tests results, write it to `TC Build Logs` and etc. Also `TC Step Script` should handle addition commands from `TC Unity Script`, listed bellow, to make transactions between `TC` steps.
+Every step on `TC Step Script` should listen and `echo` all logs from the log file (for example with `tail` utility) to "tell" `TC` about tests results, write it to `TC Build Logs` and etc. Also, `TC Step Script` should handle addition commands from `TC Unity Script`, listed below, to make transactions between `TC` steps.

 #### TC Commands ####